AhmedAbdulrahman/dotfiles/README.md

 ## Installation

-Zsh Dotfiles are installed by running one of the following commands in your terminal
+ZSH Dotfiles are installed by running one of the following commands in your terminal

 via `curl`